-For outdoor cookers, pellet grills combine the elements of a smoker, charcoal and gas grills, and an oven.
-The natural wood pellets are the fuel source that provides direct and indirect heat.
+For outdoor cookers, pellet grills combine the elements of a smoker, charcoal, gas grills, and an oven.
+Natural wood pellets are the fuel source that provides direct and indirect heat.
 The process...wood pellets are poured into a hopper.
 The pellets are fed into a cooking chamber that's powered by electricity.
 The pellets ignite through combustion.
 Air is brought in by intake fans.
 Then, heat and smoke are dispersed throughout the cooking area.
 You can read more about these grills at Pit Boss Grills.

 A typical pellet grill

 Strawberry butter is a sweet treat for your bread and your belly

 Strawberries are in season!
 At least they are in Florida.
 Plant City, Florida is the Winter Strawberry Capitol of the World, so they say.
 The typical season runs from December to March and this particular little town is nestled in-between Brandon and Lakeland plus it's only minutes from southwest Tampa Bay.

 Friends Melanie and Greg Godec posted their delectable harvest a few weeks ago on their Facebook page.
 I'll show you a quick picture: